inherd/coco/docs/adr/0019-read-code-coverage.md

 ## Decision

-Use [Grcov](https://github.com/mozilla/grcov) to collects and aggregates code coverage information.
+1. Use [Grcov](https://github.com/mozilla/grcov) to collects and aggregates code coverage information.
+2. Try integration it, if size it big, split as plugins.

 ## Consequences